bkb3/Protein-Expression-Dynamics/README.md

 <img src="figs/decaying_mRNA_and_protein.png" alt="steady state mRNA and protein" />

-At steady state, the proportionality factor is changes for different translation rates, but the Spearman's correlation still is somewhat constant.
+At steady state, the proportionality factor changes for different translation rates, but the Spearman's correlation still is somewhat constant.

 <img src="figs/mRNA_and_protein_with_decay.png" alt="steady state protein and mRNA for different translation rates for a model with mRNA" />